Skip to main content

 Add columns

 Each column is a question Libra answers for every document.
+A Discovery holds up to 50 columns; past that, adding another is refused and you have to delete one first.

 1

-The button sits in the table header or the toolbar.Add Column dialog with Label, Prompt, and Answer Type fields
+The button sits in the toolbar above the table, and the table header repeats it after the last column.
+Either one opens the Add New Column panel on the right.Add New Column panel with Column Label, Prompt, and Answer Type fields

 2

-Set the column label
+Set the Column Label

 The header text.
 Short and clear: “Document Type”, “Notice Period”, “Counterparty”.